What is a Good PSAT Score in 2024? (Freshmen, Sophomores, Juniors)

 This highly prestigious national honor—the National Merit Scholarship—has been annually awarded since the 1950s, and recognizes the nation’s most distinguished academic performers.
 All 11th graders who take the PSAT/NMSQT are eligible for National Merit Scholarships.

 Of the top 50,000 performers, 34,000 become Commended Scholars, while the remaining 16,000 are distinguished as National Merit Semifinalists.
-Semifinalists submit additional essays, endorsements, and academic performance metrics to be considered for the honor.
+If semifinalists would like to advance in the process, they submit additional essays, endorsements, and academic performance metrics to be considered for the honor.
 15,000 of those students progress to the Finalist round, and 7,250 ultimately receive the distinction of National Merit Scholar.
 National Merit Scholars receive a $2,500 scholarship to spend on tuition at an accredited college or university.

 Additionally, some corporate sponsors award Special Scholarships to certain members of this pool of 50,000 students based on their own scholarship criteria.
 All of these distinctions—Commended Student, National Merit Semifinalist, National Merit Finalist, Special Scholar, and National Merit Scholar—are remarkable distinctions.
 Recipients who can cite one or more of these distinctions on their resume tend to be very competitive in the college admissions process.

 Which PSAT Should You Take, Based on Your Grade

 It’s common for people to use the word PSAT interchangeably with the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) that is commonly taken in the fall of a student’s junior year.
 However, the current PSAT is a collection of three tests that account for the level of knowledge a typical student will have acquired through their coursework.
 Those three tests are the PSAT 8/9, the PSAT 10, and the aforementioned PSAT/NMSQT.